 The practiced ice breakers coming into effect when trying to mingle and make friends during Fresher’s Fair.
 Receiving that first installment of the student grant and maintenance loans, which for many of students coming from lower class backgrounds will be a great welcoming present, and sort of reassurance that it’s not all doom and gloom.

-It’s the 5th of August 2013, my mothers birthday, and also 10 days before the all important results day for A Levels.
+It’s the 5th of August 2013 and also 10 days before the all important results day for A Levels.

 Despite trying to stay calm as possible and not stress for that day, I can’t help thinking of the endless possibilities that can arise if I do or don’t get my admission.
 As every other student, the ‘what ifs’ of results do bother us.